nats-io/natscli/README.md

 To do this from code you'd send a `Request()` to `$JS.NEXT.ORDERS.DISPATCH`:

 ```
-$ nats-req '$JS.NEXT.ORDERS.DISPATCH' ''
+$ nats req '$JS.NEXT.ORDERS.DISPATCH' ''
 Published [$JS.NEXT.ORDERS.DISPATCH] : ''
 Received [ORDERS.processed] : 'order 3'
 ```

-Here `nats-req` cannot ack, but in your code you'd respond to the received message with a nil payload as an Ack to JetStream.
+Here `nats req` cannot ack, but in your code you'd respond to the received message with a nil payload as an Ack to JetStream.

 #### Consuming Push-Based Consumers

 Push-based Consumers will publish messages to a subject and anyone who subscribes to the subject will get them, they support different Acknowledgement models covered later, but here on the `MONITOR` Consumer we have no Acknowledgement.

 ```
-$ jsm con info ORDERS MONITOR
+$ nats con info ORDERS MONITOR
 ...
   Delivery Subject: monitor.ORDERS
 ...